IGM0937/AutoKait/CONTRIBUTING.md

 # Contributions

+Please do contribute!
 Project contributions of any kind a welcome.

 Any sizable contributions to the project will be credited.